 Every month, a woman’s cycle is geared around becoming pregnant.
 The optimum time of conception is during ovulation, the small window when an egg is released and available for fertilization.
+A sperm can live in the female reproductive tract for up to five days, but only has 12-24 hours in which to fertilize an egg after ovulation.
 Here are some ways to know when you’re ovulating.

 The average woman’s menstrual cycle lasts 28 days.
 However, this may be shortened or elongated by as much as one week either way.
-Since an individual cycle may change from month to month, women are advised to keep a record of their periods for a few months to get an idea of their normal range.
-For a normal four week cycle, it is simple to count 14 days from the first day of the last period to estimate the day of ovulation.
+Since an individual cycle may change from month to month it’s advisable to keep a record of your periods in Ovulation Calendar for a few cycles to get an idea of your average cycle length.
+For an average four week cycle, it is simple to count 14 days from the first day of your last period to estimate the day of ovulation.

-Alongside an ovulation calendar, women can also chart their body’s basal temperature (BBT).
-While higher levels of estrogen present during the pre-ovulatory stage will reduce BBTs, the progesterone released after ovulation will lead to a rise in BBT of as much as a half a degree.
+You can also chart your basal body temperature (BBT) in Ovulation Calendar.
+While higher levels of estrogen present during the pre-ovulatory stage will reduce BBT, the progesterone released after ovulation will lead to a rise in BBT of as much as a half a degree.
 This is an indication that an egg has been released.
-Using an ovulation calendar will help reveal a pattern that can allow women to better predict when ovulation will occur in the future.
+Keeping a log of your BBT in Ovulation Calendar will help you reveal a pattern that can allow you to better predict when you’re going to be ovulating in the future.

-A woman will notice a dryness following her period.
+You may will notice a dryness following your period.
 A week later, the mucus appears white or cloudy, but it breaks apart with ease.
 As ovulation approaches, the mucus thins, becomes clear and slippery, and stretches without breaking.
 After ovulation, the mucus dries once again.
-Recording cervical mucus changes over a few months will be another helpful tool for estimating ovulation.
+Recording cervical mucus/fluid changes over a few months will be another helpful tool for estimating ovulation.

 Technology has made it extremely easy to predict ovulation.
-Kits exist on store shelves which analyse luteinizing hormone levels.
+Ovulation prediction kits exist on store shelves which analyse luteinizing hormone levels.
 This is the final hormone to peak before ovulation.
 This type of kit tests urine, but other kinds of tests are also available.
 For example, a saliva test analyses estrogen levels to predict ovulation.

 Identifying ovulation is essential for women looking to conceive.
-The above tips offer ways to uncover the most fertile windows in a women’s cycle so conception can occur with greater ease.
+The above tips offer ways to uncover the most fertile window in a women’s cycle so conception can occur with greater ease.